Did you discover a tear in your wetsuit? Are you looking for a way to perform the right wetsuit repair?

 Then, start at the bottom of the legs and roll the suit onto your body slowly.
 Since the liner of most wetsuits is more durable than the outer layer, it can withstand the grabbing and tugging much better.

 Another thing to be careful of when putting on or taking off a wetsuit is the ground you are standing on.
 If you are struggling around trying to get off your wet wetsuit on the rough bitumen of a car park, you will be causing damage.
-You might consider getting a surf change mat.
+You might consider surfing wetsuit bags and change mats..

 Properly caring for and storing your wetsuit will go a long way to help you avoid wetsuit repairs.
 However, if you are in need of a repair, you can do-it-yourself with the advice found above.